 - Keep a loose grip tension and exert minimal effort with your arm muscles

-- Do not allow racquet speed slow down with contraction of arm muscles.
+- Do not allow racquet speed to slow down with contraction of arm muscles.

 - Bend your legs to use your larger sets of muscles to swing the racket weight cover

-Remove the tennis racquet weight and practice 5 forehand swings.
+Remove the tennis racquet weight cover and practice your next 5 forehand swings.